Bfaith2020/Foodify/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+link to the project: https://foodify12.netlify.app/

+🍴 Foodify® – Delicious Recipes That Inspire™ Welcome to Foodify, your go-to web app for discovering, exploring, and saving mouthwatering recipes.
+Whether you're a beginner or a seasoned cook, Foodify helps you get inspired, find personalized suggestions, and connect with a global food community.

+Features 🧭 Navigation & Layout: Clean and responsive header with logo, tagline, search bar, and favorites heart icon

+Hero section with a call-to-action to explore recipes

+Smooth and visually appealing layout with multiple interactive sections

+🔥 Main Sections: Popular Categories: Visually rich cards for user-favorite categories (e.g., Salad, Cake, Steak). clicking on these categories allows the user to view a variety of recipes under these categories.

+Trending Recipes: Auto-populated section for the hottest recipes right now

+Recipe Filter: Allows users to filter by dietary needs and ingredients

+Cooking Tips & Tricks: Expandable tip cards with kitchen hacks

+Blog Posts: Linked cards to dedicated blog pages

+Newsletter Subscription: Email form with instant thank-you confirmation

+📽️ Multimedia Integration: Secondary hero section featuring a looping food video

+Dynamic carousel showcasing logos from partners or featured brands

+❤️ Favorites Page: Heart icon links users to a dedicated favorites.html to save recipes they love

+🌍 Footer: Easy access to navigation links: Social media links to Facebook, Instagram, Pinterest, and YouTube

+🧠 Inspiration & Philosophy Foodify® is built on the belief that: “Great food isn't just for chefs—it's for everyone.”
+We aim to make cooking fun, inclusive, and inspiring.
+Easy-to-make meals, global influences, and community-powered content make Foodify stand out.

+Known Issues Forkify API Behavior: The app uses the Forkify API, which pulls recipes from various external websites.
+As a result, when a user selects a recipe, they are redirected to an external website to view the full recipe details and ingredients.
+This is not a bug, but a built-in behavior of the Forkify API.

+Project Structure The project is organized as follows:

-In the project directory, you can run:
+Available Scripts In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+npm start Runs the app in development mode.
+Open http://localhost:3000 to view it in the browser.
+The page will reload when you make changes.
 You may also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
+npm test Launches the test runner in interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`
+npm run build Builds the app for production to the build folder.
+It correctly bundles React in production mode and optimizes the build for best performance.
+The build is minified and the filenames include the hashes.

+npm run eject Note: this is a one-way operation.
+Once you eject, you can’t go back!
+This command will copy all configuration files and transitive dependencies (Webpack, Babel, ESLint, etc.) into your project, giving you full control over them.

-Builds the app for production to the `build` folder.\
+npm run build Builds the app for production to the build folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
+The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+See the section about deployment for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.
+Running the App Locally Clone the repository:

+git clone https://Bfaith2020/foodify.git cd foodify Install dependencies:

+npm install Start the development server:

+npm start Open http://localhost:3000 in your browser to view the app.

-## Learn More
+📚 Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+You can learn more in the Create React App documentation.

-To learn React, check out the [React documentation](https://reactjs.org/).
+To learn React, check out the React documentation.

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)
+Code Splitting This section has moved here: https://facebook.github.io/create-react-app/docs/code-splitting

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)
+Analyzing the Bundle Size This section has moved here: https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)
+Making a Progressive Web App This section has moved here: https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)
+Advanced Configuration This section has moved here: https://facebook.github.io/create-react-app/docs/advanced-configuration

-### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)
+Deployment This section has moved here: https://facebook.github.io/create-react-app/docs/deployment

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+npm run build fails to minify This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify